sdb100/s2i-java/README.md

 # s2i-java

 This is a generic s2i implementation designed to be used with the OpenShift Container Platform Container Development Kit (CDK).
 It provides a builder image that can be pushed in to OpenShift's Docker repo and used to build arbitrary Java fatjar applications, such as Spring Boot or vertx web apps.
-You can use an Oracle JVM or OpenJDK.

 ### How to use